DimitrisNL/vuejs-showcase/README.md

 #### CSS Framework

 Bootstrap 4 parts.
-Flex and spacing utilities where too good to ignore.
+Flex and spacing utilities were too good to ignore.
 Having a Flex grid is also nice.

 ```